manwar/python-guide/introduction-to-python.md

 ## Exception
 ***

-Exception is handle using `try` block
+Exception is handle using `try` block.

     try:
         answer = prompt("What should I divide 10 by?")